A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Framework

 \subsection{Auditory periphery models}

 Both NH and HI auditory peripheries in Fig.~\ref{fig:fw} are comprised of biophysically inspired CNN-based models that accurately describe human cochlear, IHC and ANF processing: CoNNear\textsubscript{cochlea} \cite{baby2021convolutional} and CoNNear\textsubscript{IHC-ANF} \cite{Drakopoulos2021}.
+As part of our previous studies, we demonstrated that the CoNNear models accurately capture the biophysical properties of an analytical model of the auditory periphery \cite{verhulst_hearres2018} based on an evaluation of key electrophysiological properties described in experimental studies and using data that were not part of the training.
 When connected together, these models simulate the responses of three ANF types (high (H), medium (M), and low (L) spontaneous-rate (SR) fibres) to an auditory input signal $x$ across 201 cochlear locations.
-In each periphery, the responses of the three ANF types are combined to yield the simulated AN summed responses (Fig.~\ref{fig:fw}(b)).
-For the reference NH periphery, the AN summed response $r$ is derived by multiplying the responses of the three ANF types $r_H$, $r_M$ and $r_L$ by the variables $H\textsubscript{NH}$ = 13, $M\textsubscript{NH}$ = 3 and $L\textsubscript{NH}$ = 3 \cite{verhulst_hearres2018}, respectively, that roughly correspond to the distribution of ANF types in cat \cite{liberman1978auditory} and to the total number of ANF innervations to a single IHC \cite{kujawa2009adding}.
+In each periphery, the responses of the three ANF types are combined to yield the simulated AN summed responses $r$ and $\hat{r}$ (Fig.~\ref{fig:fw}(b)).
+For the reference NH periphery, the AN summed response $r$ is derived across time and frequency by multiplying the responses of the three ANF types $r_H$, $r_M$ and $r_L$ by the variables $H\textsubscript{NH}$ = 13, $M\textsubscript{NH}$ = 3 and $L\textsubscript{NH}$ = 3 \cite{verhulst_hearres2018}, respectively, that roughly correspond to the distribution of ANF types in cat \cite{liberman1978auditory} and to the total number of ANF innervations to a single IHC \cite{kujawa2009adding}.